bnspalding/filterwords/README.md

 - **slur.words**: words of oppression, words meant to harm
 - **vulgar.words**: words that are crude or vulgar, but not used to harm

+## Contributing

+I am not currently prepared to open this project to contributions.
+Feel free to fork the project for your own uses if you want something that is not currently being provided.